rtcweb-wg/mdns-ice-candidates/draft-ietf-rtcweb-mdns-ice-candidates.md

 - adding fictitious remote ICE host candidates with mDNS names.

-{{RFC6762}} defines a per-record multicast rate limiting rule, in which a given record on a given interface cannot be sent less than one second since its last transmission.
-This rate limiting rule however does not mitigate the above attacks, in which new names, hence new records, are constantly created and sent.
-A browser-wide mDNS message rate limit MUST be provided for all unsolicited messages that can be dispatched by a web application, namely the probing queries, announcement responses, and goodbye responses associated with mDNS.
+{{RFC6762}} defines a general per-question and per-record multicast rate limiting rule, in which a given question or record on a given interface cannot be sent less than one second since its last transmission.
+This rate limiting rule however does not mitigate the above attacks, in which new names, hence new questions or records, are constantly created and sent.
+A browser-wide mDNS message rate limit MUST be provided for both mDNS queries and responses that can be dispatched during the ICE candidate gathering and processing described in
-Such a rate limiting rule SHOULD also ensure that mDNS messages sent by a page do not block mDNS messages for name resolution in the ICE candidate processing of another page, especially if these pages have different origins.
+{{principle}}.
+A browser MAY implement more specific rate limits, e.g. to ensure a single origin does not prevent other origins from registering, unregistering, or resolving mDNS names.

 Malicious Responses to Deny Name Registration
 ---------------------------------------------